tramci/adriatic-website/_posts/2025-06-01-the-long-march-to-europe.md

 author_image: /assets/images/authors/placeholder.svg
 image: /assets/images/long-march-to-europe.png
 excerpt: >-
-  Albania’s ruling Socialist Party has secured a fourth consecutive term for Prime Minister Edi Rama, extending his reign as the longest-serving leader of the country’s post-communist era.
+  Albania's ruling Socialist Party has secured a fourth consecutive term for Prime Minister Edi Rama, extending his reign as the longest-serving leader of the country's post-communist era.
-background_color: '#ebf0f4'
-accent_color: '#042c53'
-hero_color: '#b4c5d6'
 ---

 The Socialist Party (PS) remains the dominant force in Albania’s politics.
 Winning 52% of the vote and securing 82 seats in the 140-seat parliament, premier Edi Rama now enters his fourth consecutive term as prime minister – the longest-serving democratic leader since the fall of communism in the early 1990s.